 The scene: U.S. troops carry on hostilities to "liberate" a nation.
 As the confrontation wears on, the public (and finally the American soldiers themselves) come to doubt both the U.S.'s aims and its ability to win.
 Ultimately, the troops are recalled; when peace is declared, it is evident that in terms of resources and human lives, the U.S. was defeated.
 Vietnam?
 Iraq?
 How about Canada!
 Contrary to popular notions of U.S. history, the Vietnam War was not the first war that the U.S. lost (or perhaps more accurately, failed to win).
 That distinction belongs to the War of 1812, a war fairly unfamiliar to most U.S. citizens today, and one which in its day was as controversial as the Vietnam War was in its time.

 Our grade-school history books claim that the main cause of the war was that U.S. ships trading with Napoleonic France were being hassled by the British.
 This activity did occur, for Britain was at war with Napoleon at the time, and U.S. commerce was aiding France at the time.
 However, the British repealed the orders to search U.S. ships a day before the U.S. declared war.
 Granted, communication was slow at the time, and the U.S. did not learn of the fact until five weeks later.
 But why, if this was the case, did the U.S. remain at war for two and a half years?
-A desire to expand beyond the Appalachian Mountains was one of the primary reasons for going to war against England in 1776 (Britain had declared that no settlers could legally penetrate this barrier), and the country's desire to expand was invoked as justification for wars against Canada, Mexico, Florida and the native Americans throughout the country's early history.
+A desire to expand beyond the Appalachian Mountains was one of the primary reasons for going to war against Britain in 1776 (Britain had declared that no settlers could legally penetrate this barrier), and the country's desire to expand was invoked as justification for wars against Canada, Mexico, Florida and the native Americans throughout the country's early history.
 In 1812, the U.S. attempted to take over Canada, which was still in British hands at the time.
-England would likely have defeated the U.S. swiftly had had they not also been involved in war in Europe.
+Britain would likely have defeated the U.S. swiftly had had they not also been involved in war in Europe.

 Anti-war sentiment ran highest in New England, led by the Federalist Party.
 Perkins (see further reading below) notes that upon declaration of war, "In many New England seaports church bells tolled a dirge, shops closed, and ships' flags flew at half-mast.
 Bostonians hissed two prowar congressmen, and another was mobbed at Plymouth."
-Massachusetts Governor Caleb Strong even attempted secret negotiations with England with a plan (supported by Federalists) for New England to secede from the Union!
+Massachusetts Governor Caleb Strong even attempted secret negotiations with Britain with a plan (supported by Federalists) for New England to secede from the Union!

 The primary goals of the War of 1812 were conquering Florida, at the time native American territory, and Canada, then British territory.
 Although the U.S. ostensibly went to war over maritime issues, John Randolph of Virginia noted, "Agrarian cupidity, not maritime rights, urges this war.
 Ever since the report of the Committee on Foreign Relations came into the House, we have heard but one eternal monotonous tone - Canada!
 Canada!
 Canada!
 Not a syllable about Halifax, which unquestionably should be our great object in a war for maritime security."